gregorio-project/hyphen-la/patterns/generation/README.md

 written by hand, but have been unmaintained for several years.

 Because of some deficiencies of the existing patterns, we are going to create improved patterns for classical Latin.
+The new patterns shall support marks for long and short vowels (macrons and breves, e.g. *lĭnguă Lătīnă*), as long and short vowels are important for classical Latin.
+The following workflow is
-The following workflow is planned:
+planned:

 1. Create a list of about 1000 Latin words without inflected forms and without hyphenations, but containing information about the inflection class and hyphens in compound words.
-In this list, *j*, *v*, *æ* and *œ* should be used consequently (this is important for step 3).
-The list could contain for example `laudo,1` (first conjugation) and `ab-scindo,3,ab-scidi,ab-scissum` (third conjugation with perfect and supine), `jam` (no inflected forms).
+In this list, *j*, *v*, *æ* and *œ* as well as macrons for long vowels should be used consequently (this is important for step 3).
+Orthographic variants can easily be created later.
+The exact format of the word list is described below.

-2. Run a script on this list, which creates all possible inflected forms, for example *laudo, laudas, laudat, ..., laudabo, ..., laudavi, ..., laudatus, laudata, laudatum, ...*.
+2. Run the script `flexura.lua` on this list, which creates all possible inflected forms, for example *laudō, laudās, laudat, ..., laudābō, ..., laudāvī, ..., laudātus, laudāta, laudātum, ...* from input `laudō`.

-3. Run the script `divisio.lua` on the output of 2 to hyphenate all the forms according to the basic rules.
+3. Run the script `divisio.lua` on the output of step 2 to hyphenate all the forms according to the basic rules.
 This is easy as the input list uses *i* and *u* only as vowels.
-This would yield *lau-do, lau-das, ...*.
+This yields *lau-dō, lau-dās, ...*.

-4. Create orthographic variants: *vi-vo* → *ui-uo*, *jam* → *iam*, *cæ-lum* → *cae-lum*.
+4. Create orthographic variants: `vī-vō` → *vī-vō, vī-vo, vi-vō, vi-vo, uī-uō, uī-uo, ui-uō, ui-uo*; `jūs-tus` → *jūs-tus, jūs-tŭs, jus-tŭs, jus-tus, iūs-tus, iūs-tŭs, ius-tŭs, ius-tus*; `cæ-lum` → *cæ-lum, cǣ-lum, cæ-lŭm, cǣ-lŭm, cae-lum, cae-lŭm*.
 It is crucial to do this after the hyphenation.
 Again, this can be done by a script.

 5. Handle special cases like homographs.